undergrad-partner-school

 This school uses standardized test scores for admission.

-The most recent reported freshman retention rate for St. Clair County Community College is 58%.
+The most recent data indicate that the freshman retention rate for St Clair County Community College is 65%.

 Contact Information